Healthy and Connected in Derbyshire

 A recent survey by Carers UK found that carers are more likely to have physical or mental health problems and often neglect them.

 Almost three quarters (72%) of carers in the UK said they had suffered mental ill health as a result of caring, while well over half (61%) said their physical health had worsened.

 Over half of carers (54%) also reported that they have reduced the amount of exercise they take because of caring and 45% reported that they have found it difficult to maintain a balanced diet

 The survey also found that isolation and loneliness had a negative impact on carers’ health.
-You can find the rest of the survey findings on their website.
+You can read the rest of the survey findings on their website.

 Helping Carers to be Healthy and Connected in Derbyshire

-The leaflet has also been distributed to all Derbyshire and Derby City pharmacies so you can pick up a copy while getting your prescription.
-The leaflet has also been sent out with Derbyshire Healthcare Foundation Trust’s Who Cares newsletter.
+The leaflet has been distributed to all Derbyshire and Derby City pharmacies so you can pick up a paper copy while getting your prescription.
+The leaflet has was also sent out with Derbyshire Healthcare Foundation Trust’s Who Cares newsletter.

 Friday November 30 is Carers Rights Day.
 Led by Carers UK, Carers Rights Day is an opportunity to bring organisations together…

 Throughout November and December, Dementia Friendly Matinee Screenings get festive!
 Dementia friendly screenings of the…